Everyone has their thing,

 Allison is a Toronto/New York based playwright, actor, singer, and theatre creator.
 She is a recent graduate from the New Studio on Broadway's Acting and Musical Theatre program at NYU Tisch.
 She is the founder of RedWit Theatre and most recently produced the full-length play she wrote which was invited to perform in the New York New Theatre Festival: Living with Olivia Cadence Donovan.
 Additionally, her One Act play A-Door Me advanced to the Semi-finals of the New York New Works Festival October 2017.
 She is thrilled to be bringing this piece to her home-town with a brand new Canadian cast.

-With a brand new second act recently added by playwright Allison Shea Reed, this production is back to give audiences a glimpse into the world of a young woman struggling with Obsessive Compulsive Disorder and reduce the stigma around mental health and this particular mental disorder.
+With a brand new second act recently added, this production is back to give audiences a glimpse into the world of a young woman struggling with Obsessive Compulsive Disorder and reduce the stigma around mental health and this particular mental disorder.

 Directed by: Sean O'Brien